The 5 Stages Of Business: SET UP, START, GROW, LEAD, & COAST

 When we experience burnout, we often feel exhausted, demotivated, and unable to perform at our best.
 It can be tempting to push through and keep working at the same pace, but this only leads to further exhaustion and, ultimately, a decline in productivity.
 That’s why it’s so important to take a step back and allow yourself to COAST if needed.
 We talk about this in Business School all the time.

 Coasting in business creates mixed emotions.
 Coasting doesn’t mean slacking off or abandoning your responsibilities altogether.
 It simply means recognizing your limits and adjusting your workload and expectations accordingly.
 By allowing yourself to coast, you give yourself the time and space you need to recover from burnout and regain your motivation.
-This might involve delegating some tasks to others, prioritizing your workload, or even taking some time off of work.
+This might involve delegating some tasks to others, prioritizing your workload, or even taking some time off from work.

 There are so many benefits when you coast in business.
 By giving yourself the chance to recharge and recover, you’ll be able to return to work with renewed energy and focus.
 You’ll be more productive, more creative, and better able to handle the challenges that come your way.
 You will also learn more about yourself as a business owner.